rafaelherik/python-api-in-containers/SOLUTION.md

 docker scout cves local://backend-api:latest
 ```

-After remediating and building the image I could see the size is too big, inpecting the installation most of the size is coming from the Pytorch packages, I did not removed them but they are not being used by the appications.

-I would recommend to revisit the list of requirements for the application to reduce the dependencies and reduce the image size as well.
+Upon remediation and image building, the size was noted to be excessively large.
+A significant portion of this size stemmed from unused PyTorch packages.
+I recommend revisiting the application's requirements to minimize dependencies and reduce image size.

 ### Data API

-Implemented the same changes regarding requirements and using gunicorn as backend-api.
+Similar steps were implemented for the Data API regarding requirements updates, and gunicorn was adopted as the backend API.

-Changed the log folders path to: /var/data/logs - it will help when running in containers, I can added a volume to save the logs.
+Log folder paths were adjusted to /var/data/logs to facilitate logging within containers.
+Volume mounts were added to save logs.

 To run the Data Api the same **build.sh** and **run.sh** are available: